thetestspecimen/linux-notes/deeplearning.md

 ## Install OpenCL (Optional)

 If you already have OpenCL installed for your graphics card you can skip this step.
-To check whether you have do the following:
+To check whether you have, do the following:

 	sudo dnf install clinfo
 	clinfo